 Jamie Gilmore, Founder of Jamie’s Hope, was born in the Houston area in 1982.
 Jamie is a pediatric cancer survivor and is currently fighting a rare form of cancer called Acinic Cell Carcinoma.
-2012 has marked the 4th time her cancer has relapsed.
-After originating in the parotid gland it has metastasized into the pelvis and lymph nodes.
+2012 marked the 4th time her cancer relapsed and the year Jamie gathered family & supporters to starte a non-profit called Jamie’s Hope.

 In 1996, at the age of 14, Jamie discovered a small nodule in front of her ear.
 Jamie’s local ENT believed the small nodule was a cyst.
 Lab samples were submitted to Pathology following Jamie’s 6 hour operation to remove the nodule.
 Pathology results diagnosed the nodule as Acinic Cell Carcinoma.
 Following diagnosis, Jamie was referred to a local doctor who advised against radiation due to Jamie’s age and the small size of the nodule.

 In 2002, at the age of 20, another small nodule appeared in the same location.
 Jamie was then referred to MD Anderson Cancer Center in Houston, TX for treatment.
 Surgery was scheduled to remove the mass.
 Prior to Jamie’s surgery routine labs were performed.
 The morning of the operation, Jamie was given the surprising news that her hormones were slightly elevated indicating pregnancy.
 Consequently, surgery was cancelled and Jamie returned home with her family.
 Doctors closely monitored Jamie throughout her pregnancy as the mass was growing very rapidly.
 Due to the cancer, Jamie was induced at 38 weeks and gave birth to a beautiful and perfect daughter, Mikala.